aptr1ck/s7-data-packet-logger/README.md

 Rust has its own compiler, but you will need a linker to create Windows applications.
 Visual studio is possibly the simplest to get going, but the GNU toolchain (gcc) also works.

-Install Visual Studio Community Edition with these options:
+If you do use the Visual Studio linker, install Visual Studio Community Edition with these options:

 - C++ Desktop apps